 For a garden with tall woodlands and sun perennials like ferns and irises, forget-me-nots make a great companion.

-They not only facilitate in softening the base of these plants but also elevate the overall look with their beautiful, eye-pleasing colour.
+They not only facilitate softening the base of these plants but also elevate the overall look with their beautiful, eye-pleasing color.

 Are forget-me-nots easy to grow?

-You must also take care of the watering routine and provide a shaded area for better growth.
-However, if they are out of their comfort zone, then they may cause some fuss during the growing period.
+You must also manage the watering routine and provide a shaded area for better growth.
+However, if they are out of their comfort zone, they may cause some fuss during the growing period.

 Why are my forget-me-nots not blooming?